nicholasvoltani/nicholasvoltani.github.io/content/Affine Space.md

 - ARNOL'D, Vladimir Igorevich. **Mathematical methods of classical mechanics**.
 Springer Science & Business Media, 2013.
 - [Notes on Mathematical Physics for Mathematicians - Daniel Tausk](https://www.ime.usp.br/\~tausk/texts/MathPhysics.pdf)
 - [Affine spaces | Mauricio Poppe](https://www.mauriciopoppe.com/notes/mathematics/geometry/affine-spaces/)

-[^2]: Existence of this vector between any two points in $A^n$ is guaranteed by the transitive property, and being free guarantees it to be unique.